ansible-collections/netapp.ontap/README.md

   - na_ontap_qtree - Fixed issue with `oplocks` not warning user about not being supported in REST.
   - na_ontap_snapshot - fix key error on volume when using REST.
   - na_ontap_snapshot - add error message if volume is not found with REST.
+  - na_ontap_svm - fixed KeyError issue on protocols when vserver is stopped.
   - na_ontap_volume - fix idempotency issue with compression settings when using REST.
   - na_ontap_volume - do not attempt to mount volume if current state is offline.
   - na_ontap_vserver_peer - Fixed AttributeError if `dest_hostname` or `peer_options` not present.